bkesterbyld/maroon-potato/src/pages/platform.md

         image: images/processing.png
       - title: Centralized Data Management
         content: >
-          View and manage your product's live and historical data in a web browser without any engineering requests.
-You can build more solutions off the same data sets and also use your favorite BI and data science tools.
+          View and manage data in a web browser without any engineering requests.
+You can build more solutions from the same data sets and also use your favorite BI and data science tools.
         actions: []
         media_position: left
         media_width: fifty